Alessandro Zampedri

 Alessandro Zampedri (born 3 October 1969) is an Italian race car driver from Brescia.
 He started three Indianapolis 500s (1995, 1996, and 1997).

 Racing career

-Zampedri was seriously injured in the 1996 Indianapolis 500, suffering severe foot and leg injuries on the last lap of the race.
-While running fourth, Zampedri was collected in a crash with Roberto Guerrero and Eliseo Salazar.
-Zampedri's car became airborne and crashed into the fence at the head of the main straightaway.
-The car came to rest near the pit entry.
-A portion of Zampedri's left foot and three toes had to be amputated as a result of the accident.
+Zampedri started his racing career in the Italian Formula Alfa Boxer Championship, which he won in 1989.
+In 1990 and 1991, he raced in the Italian Formula 3 Championship with multiple podium finishes.
+In 1992 and 1993, he competed in the International Formula 3000 Championship with Forti Corse and Nordic Racing, with best result in 1993 with a third place at the Nurburgring.
+In 1994, he moved to Indycar Championship with Euromotorsport first and then Dale Coyne Racing with best result seventh in Portland.
+In 1995, Zampedri competed the whole season for Payton Coyne Racing, driving for the football legend Walter Payton, Mi Jack Sponsored car.
+In 1996 after qualifying seventh for the start of the 1996 Indianapolis 500, and leading the race for 20 laps from lap 170 to lap 190, Zampedri was involved in a crash with Roberto Guerrero and Eliseo Salazar with two laps to go while running in fourth, suffering severe foot and leg injuries.
+Zampedri's car had become airborne and crashed into the fence at the head of the main straightaway.

-Zampedri returned to Indianapolis in 1997, but he struggled, due to engine failure during the formation laps.
+Zampedri returned to Indianapolis in 1997, but he retired from the race due to engine failure during the formation laps.

 In 1999, Zampedri returned to racing in Europe in the Porsche Supercup and became champion in 2005, taking his only victory in the series at Circuit de Catalunya.
 He was the first Italian to win the Porsche Championship.